MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 #.
 Clone or download the Git repository (https://github.com/MontrealCorpusTools/PolyglotDB).
 #.
 Navigate to the directory via command line and install the dependencies via :code:`pip install -r requirements.txt`
 #.
-Install PolyglotDB via :code:`python setup.py install`
+Install PolyglotDB via :code:`python setup.py install`, which will install the ``pgdb`` utility that can be run anywhere
+   and manages a local database.

 .. note::